kuzzleio/kuzzle/doc/2/guides/getting-started/3-access-control-rights/index.md

         id: security.rights.unauthorized
 ```

-#### Try the API as authentified user
+#### Try the API as an authenticated user

-Run the same command but authenticate with the user we just create: `kourou server:now --username yagmur --password password`
+Run the same command, authenticating with the user we just created: `kourou server:now --username yagmur --password password`

-We have the right to use this API action because we are now authenticated.
+We are allowed to use this API action because we are now authenticated with a user with sufficient rights.

 ```bash
 $ kourou server:now --username yagmur --password password